Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Freiermuth caught a touchdown pass in that outing against the Browns.
+- Freiermuth caught a touchdown pass in that game against the Browns.

-- The Browns are conceding 230.2 passing yards per game this season, the NFL's eighth-ranked pass defense.
+- The Browns are allowing 230.2 passing yards per game this season, the NFL's eighth-ranked pass defense.

-- The Browns' defense is 26th in the league, allowing 1.8 passing touchdowns per game.
+- With 27 passing TDs conceded this year, the Browns defense is ranked 26th in the league.

 Recent Performances

-- Freiermuth did not record a catch in last week's game versus the Chiefs.
+- Freiermuth did not have a catch in last week's game versus the Chiefs.

-- Freiermuth has recorded 69 receiving yards (23.0 per game) and one touchdown, hauling in six passes on seven targets during his last three games.
+- Freiermuth has hauled in six passes (seven targets) for 69 yards (23.0 per game) with one TD over his last three games.

 Freiermuth's Pittsburgh Teammates